Samara constituency

 Samara constituency (No. 158) is a Russian legislative constituency in Samara Oblast.
 In its current configuration the constituency covers parts of Samara, Novokuybyshevsk and south-eastern Samara Oblast.

-Until 2007 the constituency was based entirely in metropolitan Samara.
+The constituency has been vacant since December 5, 2024, following the resignation of five-term United Russia deputy, former investigative journalist and Chairman of the Duma Committee on Information Policy, Information Technologies and Communications, who was appointed acting Governor of Kursk Oblast.